In this article…

 Going back to drawing boards: Intellectual intellections

-Susan Moller Okin elaborates in her book that politics is neither confined only to the public sphere or only to personal affairs.
+Susan Moller Okin elaborates in her book that politics is neither confined only to the public sphere nor only to personal affairs.
 Politics within the family also happen.
 Politics impacts the personal lives of women too.
 For example, recently the government of India banned the instant triple talaq.
 Ministry of minority affair claimed that there is an 82% decline in triple talaq cases since the law against “social evil” was put in place.
 It has definitely revamped the social and economic sphere of women.
-It suggests women to participate in the political process to make to inclusive and democratic.
+It suggests women to participate in the political process to make it inclusive and democratic.

 Catherine MacKinnon in his book “Towards a feminist theory of the State” has shown the patriarchal nature of the state.
 She links how the exclusion of women from the public sphere results in the laws with loopholes.
 Interpretation of a text by a person is not free from personal experiences.
 It has a reflection in the political sphere.
 For example, understanding of Manusmriti is different for Dr. Ambedkar and Dr. Sarvepalli Radhakrishnan based on personal experience where Dr. Radhakrishnan was a staunch supporter of the Varna and caste system but Dr. Ambedkar opposed it brutally.